Brown Spotting After Your Period? What You Need to Know

 Period Causes

-• Beginning or end of your period: For some women, the light days at either end of their period (the shedding of your uterine lining) can manifest as light bleeding.
+- Beginning or end of your period: For some women, the light days at either end of their period can manifest as light bleeding.
 This period blood is often seen as brown discharge.
-If you notice this pattern frequently, it’s likely not something to worry about.
+If you notice this pattern frequently, itβs likely not something to worry about.

 Birth Control Causes

-• Intrauterine device (IUD): Some women with an IUD for birth control may also experience non-period bleeding.
+- Intrauterine device (IUD): Some women with an IUD for birth control may also experience spotting between periods.

 External Causes of Brown Discharge

-• Medications: Certain medications may cause abnormal vaginal bleeding.
-Your pharmacist should advise you of any side effects of the drug, such as hormonal imbalance.
+- Medications: Certain medications may cause abnormal vaginal bleeding.
+Your doctor and pharmacist should advise you of any side effects of the drug, such as hormonal imbalance.

-• Stress: Increased stress may trigger many reactions.
-Stress may cause all kinds of changes in your body, including irregularities in your menstrual cycle and unusual discharge.
-Some may experience vaginal bleeding due to high levels of emotional stress.
+- Stress: Stress may cause all kinds of changes in your body, including irregularities in your menstrual cycle, and can cause brown spotting.

 Common Infections

-• Sexually transmitted infection (STI): Sexually transmitted infections include chlamydia, gonorrhea, and genital warts.
+- Sexually transmitted infection (STI): Sexually transmitted infections include chlamydia and gonorrhea.

-• Pelvic inflammatory disease (PID): Pelvic inflammatory disease is an infection of the upper part of the female reproductive system.
+- Pelvic inflammatory disease (PID): Pelvic inflammatory disease is an infection of the upper part of the female reproductive system caused by an untreated STI that ascends the reproductive tract.

 Pregnancy and Pregnancy-Related Causes

 Some patients experience brown discharge during ovulation and pregnancy.
-Here are some explanations of brown discharge or bleeding connected with reproduction or the reproductive cycle.
+Here are some explanations of brown discharge or bleeding connected with the reproductive cycle.

-• Ovulation: When the ovaries release the egg, a tiny follicle ruptures to allow the egg to be released.
-This can cause bleeding for a day or so.
+- Ovulation: When the ovaries release an egg, a tiny follicle ruptures to allow the egg to be released.
+This can cause spotting or light bleeding.

-• Implantation bleeding: After a sperm fertilizes an egg, the fertilized egg implants in the womb, resulting in pregnancy.
+- Implantation bleeding: After a sperm fertilizes an egg, the fertilized egg implants in the uterus.
 Sometimes, implantation of the fertilized egg causes light bleeding, known as implantation bleeding.

-• Early pregnancy: According to the American Pregnancy Association, 20% of medically reviewed women experience light bleeding during the first 12 weeks of their pregnancy.
+- Early pregnancy: According to the American Pregnancy Association, 20% of women experience light bleeding during the first 12 weeks of their pregnancy.

-• Miscarriage: Heavy bleeding is one of the symptoms of a miscarriage of pregnancy.
+- Miscarriage: Moderate to heavy bleeding is one of the symptoms of a miscarriage (loss of pregnancy)

-• Lochia: Lochia is the name given to vaginal discharge after giving birth.
+- Lochia: Lochia is the name given to vaginal discharge after giving birth.
 It contains a mix of blood, mucus, and uterine tissue.
-Lochia discharge typically continues for 4 to 6 weeks after childbirth, known as the postpartum period or puerperium.
-Lochia can often manifest as brown or brownish discharge.
+Lochia discharge typically continues for 4 to 6 weeks after childbirth, Lochia can often manifest as brown or brownish discharge.

 Other Causes of Brown Discharge

-• Uterine fibroids or polyps: These benign tumors' symptoms include irregular or heavy periods and vaginal bleeding between periods.
+- Uterine fibroids or polyps: Fibroid symptoms include heavy periods and rarely vaginal bleeding between periods.

-• Endometriosis: According to the Mayo Clinic, women with endometriosis may experience occasional heavy menstrual periods or irregular bleeding between periods (intermenstrual bleeding).
+- Endometriosis: According to the Mayo Clinic, women with endometriosis may experience heavy menstrual periods or irregular bleeding between periods (intermenstrual bleeding).

 Perimenopause & Menopause

-• Perimenopause: The time before menopause is known as perimenopause.
+- Perimenopause: The time before menopause is known as perimenopause.
 During perimenopause, hormone levels fluctuate wildly.
 These hormonal shifts can affect ovulation and your entire menstrual cycle.
-Some notice irregular periods or missed periods and abnormal bleeding, including vaginal discharge changes, between periods during perimenopause.
+Some notice irregular periods or missed periods and bleeding, between periods.

-• Cancer: According to the Dana-Farber Cancer Institute, vaginal bleeding in post-menopausal women can, in some cases, be an early sign of cancer and should always be investigated further.
+- Cancer: According to the Dana-Farber Cancer Institute, bleeding in postmenopausal women can, in some cases, be an early sign of cancer and should always be investigated further.

 When to See a Doctor About Brown Discharge

 Many of us avoid consulting medical professionals about menstrual or intermenstrual concerns.
-However, it's always worth talking to your doctor if you experience stress or anxiety due to unusual spotting or brown discharge.
+However, it's always worth talking to your doctor if you experience unusual spotting or brown discharge consistently for 2-3 period cycles.

-If there’s nothing to worry about, your doctor can set your mind at ease.
-However, there are times when brown discharge, spotting or bleeding between periods could be a cause for concern and needs to be medically reviewed.
-And if that’s the case, the sooner you see a doctor, the better.
+If thereβs nothing to worry about, your doctor can set your mind at ease.
+However, there are times when brown discharge, spotting, or bleeding between periods could be a cause for concern and should be investigated.

 If any of the following symptoms accompany brown discharge, it warrants getting medical advice from your doctor.
 These other symptoms include:

-• When it happens inconsistently: If spotting happens frequently and randomly, you should look into it.
+- When it happens consistently: If spotting happens frequently and randomly, you should look into it.

-• You are on medication: If spotting can be a side-effect of any drug, you should seek professional help.
+- You are on medication: Spotting can be a side-effect of certain drugs.

-• Spotting occurs post-menopause: It is never considered normal for anybody post-menopause to experience spotting or vaginal bleeding.
+- Spotting post-menopause: It is never considered normal for anybody post-menopause to experience spotting or vaginal bleeding.

 Track Your Cycle in a Journal or App